Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Pismo Beach

-Just south of San Luis Obispo is the beach town of Pismo Beach, which has a long, empty beach when I was there, perfect for morning or evening walks.
+Just south of San Luis Obispo is the beach town of Pismo Beach, which boasts a long, empty beach that was perfect for morning or evening walks when I visited.
 On the way into town, I stopped at the trailhead for Avila Ridge but whipped out and hiked down towards the point instead of up to the mountain.
 There is a clothing-optional beach at the point, but I was not dressed for it.

 Clothing Optional Beach

-I stayed at the Pismo Beach Coast Village which is right off the beach in a gated community.
+I stayed at the Pismo Beach Coast Village, which is right off the beach in a gated community.
 Again, this was a place with its own restaurant (closed Tuesdays, the night I was there, unfortunately), pool (tepid), arcade, hot showers, power, and good internet.
-For a blogger and knowledge working on the road, don’t underestimate the value of “internet included”.
-For cheaper accommodations, there is a state park right next door which has larger spaces but fewer amenities.
+For a blogger and knowledge worker on the road, don’t underestimate the value of “internet included”.
+For more affordable accommodations, a state park is located right next door, offering larger spaces but fewer amenities.
 I thought I saw a wi-fi sign, but it was really a sign for the campfire circle.

 Campfire cirle